FudaWiki/fudawiki-files/kabufuda/games/kujuroku.md

 **The player with the most chips wins the game.**

 # Variant: Jizo-fuda
-This variant was based on a presumed restoration of the rules of the game by Nobuaki Kenbe.
+This variant was based on a presumed restoration of the rules of the game by Nobuaki Takerube.

 In this variant, the **Jizo-fuda** is included in the deck as different wild card in the game, as a counter to the existing Oni-fuda card.
 In this case, the number of cards in the deck is 42.